COVID-19 AND HUMAN RESEARCH STUDIES

 - A descriptive study of drug use among college students

-Studies that are subject to this temporary cessation do not need to report the cessation to the FSU IRB but should follow instructions below for modifying study activities if changes will be made to the research procedures to accommodate this temporary cessation.
+Studies that are subject to this temporary cessation do not need to report the cessation to the FSU IRB but should follow instructions below for modifying study activities if changes will be made to the research procedures to accommodate this temporary cessation and the above exceptions.

 FSU OVPR and the IRB has the following requirements for studies that meet the exception criteria above.

-No persons deemed at higher risk for severe illness from COVID-19, including persons who are 65 years of age older, may be included as participants in any in-person or face-to-face interaction or intervention.
+- No persons deemed at higher risk for severe illness from COVID-19, including persons who are 65 years of age or older, may be included as human research participants in any in-person or face-to-face activity.
 Refer to this Centers for Disease Control and Prevention (CDC) link for the list of other persons who may be at risk.

-Remote activities as possible.
-To the extent possible, study activities that can be done remotely should be done that way.
+- Remote activities as possible.
+To the extent possible, study activities that can be done remotely must be done that way.
 For example, this might include screening or follow-up activities.

 - Avoid all human research participants with confirmed COVID-19 infection or Coronavirus Disease, unless this is the focus of the study.

 - Decrease potential exposure for participants and study staff at increased risk of severe illness from COVID-19, such as for example persons who are immuno-compromised.
 Monitor public health information or guidance to see who may be at higher risk, or refer to our HRP-502COVID-Protocol- and Consent-related COVID Template and Instructions document (under the IRB, Library and Templates tabs, available here, for links and related information.